gulfiliz/gulfiliz.github.io/_posts/2025-07-09-gogol-the-overcoat.md

 But Gogol will not let us laugh entirely.

 The colleagues tease him.
-They invent humiliations — drop paper on his head, tell him he is to be married, breathe smoke in his face.
+They invent humiliations: drop paper on his head, tell him he is to be married, breathe smoke in his face.
 He does not react.
 He does not complain.

-*"Only when the joke became too unbearable — when someone jogged his elbow and prevented him from doing his work — did he say: 'Leave me alone.
+*"Only when the joke became too unbearable, when someone jogged his elbow and prevented him from doing his work, did he say: 'Leave me alone.
 Why do you torment me?'
-And in those words and in the voice in which they were uttered there was something strange — something that moved to pity."*
+And in those words and in the voice in which they were uttered there was something strange, something that moved to pity."*

-A young man, newly arrived at the department, who had begun tormenting Akaki with the others — stops.
+A young man, newly arrived at the department, who had begun tormenting Akaki with the others, stops.
 Suddenly.

 *"And long after, in moments of great merriment,